ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 Here, a new variable `value: T` is declared at the begining after type parameters, and then variable named `value` is bound in each pattern.
 If `value` is successfully bound and its type satisfies constraints of the declaration at the begining, `value: T` can be used inside the case.

 The good point of this syntax is that it doesn't require `as`.
-As written in the controversial points section, the use of `as` is sometimes misunderstanding.
+As written in the controversial points section, **the use of `as` is somewhere misunderstanding**.
 In addition, the repetition of `value as T` seems redundant.
 Here, the variables's type is declared only once.
-Here **explicit type parameter declaration** is not required.
+Also, **explicit type parameter declaration** is not required.
 Because you can cast value, you can specify the type of value by simply writing `as Type` explicitly.
+Because this casting cannot be used for specifying dummy parameters, it would be well balanced solution to allow type casting and disallow specifying dummy parameters.

 The bad point of this syntax is its strong expression.
 Because it has 'arguments-like' form, it is rational to assume that it can be used like others that use 'arguments-like' form, for example, functions, string interpolations and enums with associated values.
 Therefore, the next doubtful example should be alllowd.